 PPMD has an extensive grassroots network of families who are actively advocating for better care, funding important research, and creating global awareness of Duchenne.
 PPMD families refuse to accept "there is nothing you can do" as an answer to the diagnosis.

 Many states are part of our PPMD Connect program, which are volunteer-lead outreach groups that connect families to resources and each other.
 Visit our PPMD Connect webpage (parentprojectmd.org/connect) to learn if your state has an active group.
+We also have groups for siblings, grandparents, and extended family members; Duchenne affects the entire family, and we recognize that everyone may need their own support network.
 To be connected to a coordinator directly via email please contact connect@parentprojectmd.org.